IB ChemistryStructure 22.2 The Covalent Model2.2.1

 Covalent Bond & Lewis Formulas

-Electron sharing, the octet rule, and a step-by-step algorithm for drawing Lewis structures.
+Electrostatic attraction, shared pairs, the octet rule, and step-by-step Lewis formulas.

 "A covalent bond is formed by the electrostatic attraction between a shared pair of electrons and the positively charged nuclei."